dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 `Microsoft.JSInterop.DotNetStreamReference` represents a .NET stream and uses the following parameters:

 * `stream`: The stream sent to JavaScript.
-* `leaveOpen`: A flag that indicates whether the stream should be left open after transmission, which defaults to `false` if not provided.
+* `leaveOpen`: Determines if the stream is left open after transmission.
+If a value isn't provided, `leaveOpen` defaults to `false`.

 In JavaScript, use an array buffer or a readable stream to receive the data: